Spotted touch-me-not is an erect native annual. Stems are succulent, somewhat translucent, 2 to 5 feet high, easily broken, branching occasionally.

 Flowers: Spotted touch-me-not has two types of flowers - chasmogamous, which open for fertilization and cleistogamous, which do not open and self-fertilize.
 The chasmogamous are 1 inch long flowers hanging on a long drooping freely moving stalk (pedicel) and the flowers have a curved nectar spur at the back end.
 The amount of curve is quite variable but can be as much as 270 degrees.
 The flower stalk has a small linear bract in mid-stalk.
 The flower stalk is attached just above the mouth of the corolla where one petal and three sepals come together.
 Flowers have 5 petals that seemed fused together in places, forming the upper lip projecting out like a hood, two laterals and two larger lower lips which flare outward.
 There are 3 sepals, with the larger forming the cone of the back of the flower and the nectar spur; the other two are a much lighter color and seen on the top of the corolla behind the upper lip.
 Five stamens with yellowish anthers are united around the single pistil and the assemblage is tucked up under the upper lip.

-The flowers are dichogamous, that is, with the male and female parts maturing at different times, thus avoiding something nature does not like - self pollination.
+These flowers are sexually dichogamous, that is, with the male and female parts maturing at different times, thus avoiding something nature does not like - self pollination.
 The male parts are ready first and the anthers are ready for pollen release for only a twenty-four hour period, then the anthers are dropped and the female stigma is exposed.
 The receptive phase then follows when the stigma can receive pollen but that phase is very short - average of four hours according to experiments that have run.

 The cleistogamous flowers are found singly in the lower leaf axils and require only three weeks to mature.
 These are usually produced later in the season.
 These are only 1 to 2 mm in diameter.
 These flowers produce seed when, through stress or other climatic conditions, the regular open flowers are few or cannot be pollinated.
 Also, since the type of pollinator required for the open flowers, due to its deep nectar sac, is quite limited, and also since the plant is an annual, cleistogamous seed production insures that the species will re-seed.